A Critical Look At Tokenwise Reward-Guided Text Generation: Introduction

 \section{Introduction}

-Large language models (LLMs) provide a modern foundation for most if not all text generation tasks \citep{radford2019gpt2,brown2020gpt3,touvron2023llama,touvron2023llama2}.
+Large language models (LLMs) provide a modern foundation for most, if not all, text generation tasks \citep{radford2019gpt2,brown2020gpt3,touvron2023llama,touvron2023llama2}.
 In practice, significant improvements in the quality of text generation are achieved by aligning LLMs to human preferences \citep{stiennon2020rlhf,ouyang2022training}.
-This is typically done by reinforcement learning from human feedback (RLHF), which involves two steps: i) learning a reward model from preference data and ii) fine-tuning an LLM to maximize expected rewards by reinforcement learning \citep{ziegler2019rlhf}.
+This is typically performed via reinforcement learning from human feedback (RLHF), which involves two steps: i) learning a reward model from preference data and ii) fine-tuning an LLM to maximize expected rewards by reinforcement learning \citep{ziegler2019rlhf}.
 Usually, this is done via a reinforcement learning algorithm such as proximal policy optimization \citep[PPO,][]{schulman2017proximal}.
 Nevertheless, recently, \citet{rafailov2023direct} showed that the reward modeling step (i) can be bypassed by directly fine-tuning an LLM with preference data, resulting in a method called direct preference optimization (DPO).
-While this simplifies RLHF, the fine-tuning step (ii) remains prohibitively costly for most users since it requires high-performance computational resources with large GPUs.
+Although this simplifies RLHF, the fine-tuning step (ii) remains prohibitively costly for most users, since it requires high-performance computational resources with large GPUs.

 In order to alleviate the computational issue above, \citet{khanov2023alignment,deng2023reward} explored tokenwise reward-guided text generation (RGTG) techniques that avoid any fine-tuning of the LLM.
-More precisely, the LLM remains frozen (i.e., not finetuned) and the reward model is used at decoding time to directly adjust the softmax scores of the tokens.
-Unlike DPO, this line of work retains the reward modeling step, but training reward models are typically a much cheaper endeavor than finetuning text-generation LLMs since smaller models can be utilized for reward modeling.
+More precisely, the LLM remains frozen (i.e., not fine-tuned), and the reward model is used at the decoding time to adjust the softmax scores of the tokens directly.
+Unlike DPO, this line of work retains the reward modeling step, but training reward models is typically a much cheaper endeavor than fine-tuning text-generation LLMs since smaller models can be utilized for reward modeling.
 Furthermore, reward models are modular: they can easily be composed and reused without any cost to guide text generation in conjunction with any base LLM.
 In contrast, RLHF via DPO requires fine-tuning of every LLM that we wish to improve based on human preference data.